 There are some words that sound very similar but have very different meanings.
-When reading papers, I sometimes find the wrong word used in a sentence over and over again, and it is obvious that the writer chose not to find out the correct spelling.
+When reading papers, I sometimes find the wrong word used in a sentence over and over again, and it is obvious that the writer did not trouble herself to find out the correct spelling.

 1. Lead/Led.
 Probably, the most troubling for me to see is the mistake between the words lead and led.
 So, I will start with these by giving you three different examples.

 Example 1: I will lead the students to the correct classroom on the first day of school.

 Example 2: Robert led the marching band in the parade last Saturday.

 Example 3: Some of the lead pipes, used as drains for the ancient Roman baths, are still in service today.

 The problem is that writers often confuse the 82nd element on the periodic table (lead) with the past-tense verb (led), because they sound the same.
 Lead can be either a present-tense verb or a metallic element, but only led can be used as a past-tense verb.